src-run/vermicious-console-io-library/README.md

 }
 ```

-*Note: Is is not recommended to use the "dev-master" release unless you know what you are doing and realize this can break
+*Note: Is is not recommended to use the "dev-master" constraint---realize that doing so could allow your code to break
-your code when updating dependencies.
-Instead, it is good practive to use semantic versioning and enter an explicit
+at any time due to a new major-version being pulled in.
+Instead, it is good practive to use semantic versioning and
-requirement.
+enter an explicit requirement.
 For example, to pull in version 1.0 you would use `^1.0`.*

 ## Reference